rajesh9368/FRAMEWORK-PROJECTS/README.md

  => Urls are also called as **routes**
  # views :-
  => The logic is executed for differnet URLs(http method)
-# CReating Urls and views in Django
+# Creating Urls and views in Django
  => Inside views.py
  # from django.http import HttpResponse (this HttpResponse for text based requesting Output)
  # Example :-